awesome-panel/awesome-panel-extensions/README.md

 Panel supports two types of extensions *One Way Extensions* and *Bidirectional Extensions*.

 **One Way HTML Extensions** are extensions that are created using the `HTML` pane.
 You can combine HTML, CSS and/ or JS to create amazing extensions to Panel.
-But these extensions cannot communicate from the browser back to Python.
+But these extensions cannot communicate from the browser (Javascript) back to the server (Python).

-**Bidirectional Bokeh Extensions** on the other hand supports efficient, bidirectional communication from Python to the Browser and back.
+**Bidirectional Bokeh Extensions** on the other hand supports efficient, bidirectional communication from server (Python) to the browser (Javascript) and back.
 The layouts, panes and widgets built into Panel are bidirectional extensions.
-This functionality is uses the [Bokeh Extensions](ttps://docs.bokeh.org/en/latest/docs/user_guide/extensions.html) api.
+This functionality uses the [Bokeh Extensions](ttps://docs.bokeh.org/en/latest/docs/user_guide/extensions.html) api.

 ## Examples